NumiBlue/portfolio-generator/README.md

 6. How to Contribute

 ## :pen: Description
-This reposityory contains a node.js application that generates a portfolio based on user input.
+This repository contains a node.js application that generates a portfolio based on user input.

 ## :hammer_and_wrench: Installation